micmejia/bible-dump/NKJV/Deuteronomy/Deut 8.md

 Your garments did not wear out on you, nor did your foot swell these forty years.

 ###### 5
-You should [^d]know in your heart that as a man chastens his son, _so_ the Lord your God chastens you.
+You should know in your heart that as a man chastens his son, _so_ the Lord your God chastens you.

 ###### 6
 "Therefore you shall keep the commandments of the Lord your God, to walk in His ways and to fear Him.